 TRANSITION AND MIGRATION TO ISO 45001…

-OHSAS 18001 transition migration to ISO 45001 is required by March 2021.
+OHSAS 18001 transition migration to ISO 45001 ended on 30 September 2021.
 You will know these standards are made by different standards making bodies, i.e. ISO and BSI.
-And that means there is no “normal migration” process to 45001.
+And that means there was no “normal migration” process to 45001.
 You will from that date need a fresh start to the ISO 45001 application process.

 We have a Gap Analysis to show what ISO 45001 and an Integrated Management System requires.
 Also we have created free downloads to show you the differences between the two.
 And you can create your own IMS using our Manual and Processes and Forms document library.